Wrong way driver crashes into vehicle, kills 61-year-old woman: Police

 It happened around 9:25 a.m.
 Tuesday on Frankford Avenue.

-Police said the driver of a maroon GMC Arcadia, a 25-year-old man, was going the wrong way on Frankford Avenue.
+Police said the driver of a maroon GMC Acadia, a 25-year-old man, was going the wrong way on Frankford Avenue.

 His GMC struck two parked cars and slammed head-on into a black Nissan Versa.